MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-network-vm-networks.md

 ## Overview

-In a virtualized network environment we want to abstract virtual machines from the underlying logical network.
-To do this we use VM networks - abstract objects that act as an interface to logical networks.
-A logical network can have one or more associated VM networks.
-If a logical network isn't isolated then a single VM network with be associated with it.
-If a logical network is isolated then multiple VM networks can be associated with it.
+In a virtualized network environment, we want to abstract virtual machines from the underlying logical network.
+VM networks help you to do this.
+VM networks are abstract objects that act as an interface to logical networks.

+- A logical network can have one or more associated VM networks.
+- If a logical network isn't isolated, then a single VM network with be associated with it.
+- If a logical network is isolated, then multiple VM networks can be associated with it.
 These multiple VM networks allow us to use networks for different purposes.
 For example as a provider you might want to host workload for multiple tenants on a single logical network, using a separate VM network for each tenant.
-The type of VM network you set up depends on the isolation settings for the logical network.
+The type of VM network you set up depends on the isolation settings for the logical network:

 	- **Network virtualization**: If the logical network is isolated using network virtualization you can create multiple VM networks for a logical network.
 Within a VM network tenants can use any IP addresses they want for their VMs regardless of the IP addresses used on other VM networks.
 Tenants can also configure some network settings.
 	- **VLAN**: If the logical network is isolated using VLAN or PVLAN you'll create on VM network for each network site and VLAN in the logical network.
 	- **No isolation**: If the logical network is configured without isolation you'll create a single VM network linked to a logical network.

 ## Before you start